SatelliteQE/testimony/docs/index.rst

 Expected Docstring format::

-    """@Test: Log in as a valid user
+    """Log in as a valid user

     @Feature: Login